 Buffalo Chicken and Rice Casserole

-Basic chicken and rice gets a major upgrade with this Buffalo Chicken and Rice Casserole!
-Cream cheese and buffalo wing sauce add a ton of flavor to the tender chicken and savory rice in this crowd-pleasing casserole, topped with blue cheese and sliced green onion.
+Basic chicken and rice get a major upgrade with this Buffalo Chicken and Rice Casserole!
+Cream cheese and buffalo wing sauce add a ton of flavor to this crowd-pleasing casserole, topped with blue cheese and sliced green onion.

 A buffalo-style chicken casserole with rice and toppings.